annotatedtmg/annotatedtmg/README.md

-# The Annotated Mountain Goats #
+# Hi, we're the Annotated Mountain Goats #

-Hi, we're the Annotated Mountain Goats.
 Welcome!

 This is a comprehesive, accurate, and referenced guide to the first 25 years of the music of the Mountain Goats.
 The site covers the boombox, early studio,